-ZooLights parent review: Say what you will about seeing Christmas lights from the comfort of your car, I’d rather be on foot and that’s why I was so happy to return to ZooLights at Point Defiance Zoo & Aquarium in Tacoma.
+ZooLights parent review, updated for 2022: Say what you will about seeing Christmas lights from the comfort of your car, I’d rather be on foot and that’s why I was so happy to return to ZooLights at Point Defiance Zoo & Aquarium in Tacoma.

 ZooLights parent review, summing up: Go do this if you like seeing lights in the open air and don’t mind being a bit chilly.
 Also: